 Resolution is a value that determines how sharp the image will be.
 Simply put, the higher the resolution, the more pixels there will be on the screen.
-However, before choosing the best 4K ultrawide monitor, you need to understand that after 1440p and 2K, it might be difficult to spot the difference in the quality of the image.
+However, before choosing the best 4K ultrawide monitor, you need to understand that after using 1440p and 2K monitors, it might be difficult to spot the difference in the quality of the image.

-Previously, when you needed more screen place, you had to get one or two additional monitors.
+Previously, when you needed more screen place, you had to get one or two additional monitors or use a TV as PC monitor.
 Today, you just can buy one wide screen monitor and you're good to go.
 The regular size of such monitors is 34 inches, but some manufacturers have taken it even further.

 IPS (in-plane switch) monitors provide richer blacks and sharper colors than the majority of LED or LCD monitors.
 This makes them suitable for editing photos, working with graphics and gaming.
 Also, such monitors have wider viewing angles, so that the image looks amazing even if you aren’t right in front of it.

 LED (light-emitting diode) monitors offer great image quality.
-They provide more vivid images and need less energy than standard LCD monitors.
+They provide more vivid images and need less energy than standard LCD monitors, which makes them ideal monitors for video editing.
 Also, they usually have slimmer designs.
 Monitors in this group are still LCDs, however, they have improved LED backlighting.

 LCD (liquid-crystal display) monitors offer high-quality performance and, as a rule, are not expensive.
 They use liquid crystals to convey what you can see on the screen and are usually illuminated by CCFL (cold cathode fluorescent lamps).